The 3 Core Home Warranty Plan Types

 - Existing manufacturer warranties: If your refrigerator is two years old and under a five-year warranty, an appliance plan may be redundant for now.

-- Risk tolerance: Homeowners who lose sleep over a $4,000 HVAC failure should lean toward comprehensive coverage; those with robust savings may feel comfortable with leaner plans.
+- Risk tolerance: With a typical full HVAC replacement running $10,000 to $15,000 in 2026 (and premium or complex installs reaching $20,000+), homeowners who lose sleep over a big surprise bill should lean toward comprehensive coverage.
+Those with robust savings may feel comfortable with leaner plans.

-To understand exactly how much these plans cost relative to actual repair bills, review our home warranty cost guide for 2026.
+To understand exactly how these plans stack up against actual repair bills, review our total home warranty cost analysis.

 Optional Add-Ons & Customizing Your Coverage

 Standard home warranty plans don't cover everything.
-Add-ons allow you to expand protection to specialty systems and features — but each one increases your monthly premium, so it's worth being strategic.
+Add-ons allow you to expand protection to specialty systems and features, but each one increases your monthly premium, so it's worth being strategic.
+In 2026, providers are competing aggressively on add-on menus.
+Liberty Home Guard, for example, offers 42 customizable add-on options priced roughly $4 to $36 per month each, one of the widest selections in the home warranty market.

 Popular Add-On Options